-- Definitions: Updated to include relevant terms utilized within the ordinance and removed definitions that are not applied. - Permitted and Special Land Uses: Revised and clarified for various zoning districts. - New Zoning District: Creation of a Manufacturing 2 (M2) district to accommodate future zoning map amendments. - Property Lighting: Added standards for commercial zoning districts to align with parking area lighting requirements. - Outdoor Merchandise Display: Provided language to permit outdoor displays for applicable businesses. - Open Space Requirements: Incorporated open space language in each zoning district.
+- Definitions: Updated to include relevant terms utilized within the ordinance and removed definitions that are not applied. - Permitted and Special Land Uses: Revised and clarified for various zoning districts. - New Zoning District: Creation of a Manufacturing 2 (M2) district to accommodate future zoning map amendments. - Property Lighting: Added standards for commercial zoning districts to align with parking area lighting requirements. - Outdoor Merchandise Display: Provided language to permit outdoor displays for applicable businesses. - Open Space Requirements: Incorporated open space language in each zoning district. - Accessory Structures: Updated regulations to specify prohibited structure types and offer detailed provisions for temporary structures.
+Additionally, the color of exterior materials for accessory and principal structures was discussed with no recommendations for changes being made.

-- Accessory Structures: Updated regulations to specify prohibited structure types and offer detailed provisions for temporary structures.
-Additionally, the color of exterior materials for accessory and principal structures was discussed with no recommendations for changes being made. - Demolition Standards: Created a dedicated section outlining the city's requirements for building demolitions. - New Special Land Uses: Added cottage courts and large battery energy storage systems as special land uses. - Signage Updates: Revised to ensure neutral content and included provisions for temporary signs and promotional materials.
+- Demolition Standards: Created a dedicated section outlining the city's requirements for building demolitions. - New Special Land Uses: Added cottage courts and large battery energy storage systems as special land uses. - Signage Updates: Revised to ensure neutral content and included provisions for temporary signs and promotional materials. - One-Time Gravel Drive Expansion: Allows for a one-time expansion of existing gravel driveways or parking areas.

-Following the work session, the Planning Commission held a public hearing to discuss items raised during the session, as well as additional issues identified by staff during the ongoing reformatting of the zoning ordinance.
-A proposed amendment would allow for a one-time expansion of existing gravel driveways or parking areas.
 This amendment permits an increase of up to two feet, provided all other applicable requirements are met.
-The Planning Commission reviewed this proposal and recommended its approval.

-As mentioned above and briefly discussed at the work session, the proposed changes here are content related.
+As mentioned previously, the proposed changes here are content related.
 If approved by the Commission, staff plans to bring back a reformatting of the Zoning Ordinance which will help enhance the ability to navigate it and make it more user friendly.
 The Planning Commission has already held a public hearing on those changes.